aaron-grau/curic/react/projects/pokedex/README.md

 You should see your list of pokémon whenever the page loads!

-Go ahead and **remove all other extraneous action creators, constants, or other redux pieces from our entry point**
+Go ahead and **remove all other extraneous action creators, constants, or other redux pieces from our entry point.** This includes anything we added to the window "just for testing".

 ## Phase 3: React Router

 Now let's say we want the ability to click on any of these Pokemon and see more details about them.
 In order to maintain a common user interface used around the web, we will have the URL define what components the user sees.
 This is exactly what the powerful `react-router` library is for.
 To use it, navigate to `root.jsx` and import the following:

   ```js
     import { Router, Route, hashHistory } from 'react-router';